0x1abin/matter-controller-mcp/README.md

 ### Common Issues

 1. **Device not found**: Ensure the device is in pairing mode and on the same network
 2. **Connection timeout**: Check network connectivity and device availability
-3. **Permission errors**: Ensure proper permissions for BLE access (if using BLE)
+3. **Permission errors**: Ensure proper permissions for BLE access (if using BLE commissioning)
-4. **Port conflicts**: Change the PORT environment variable if using HTTP transport
+4. **Port conflicts**: Change the PORT environment variable if using HTTP/SSE transport
+5. **Controller initialization failed**: Check Matter.js dependencies and system compatibility
+6. **Device commissioning failed**: Verify pairing code/PIN and network connectivity

 ### Debug Mode